pietvo/Kobo-Rclone-Menu/README.md

 The next time the Kobo is connected to the Internet, the program will delete itself. `NickelDBus` and `NickelMenu` will not be uninstalled, but `rclone` will.

 To also uninstall `NickelMenu`, just create a new file named `uninstall` in `.adds/nm/` on your Kobo.
-To uninstall `NickelDBus`,  delete the file called `nickeldbus` in the `.adds` directory.
+To uninstall `NickelDBus`,  delete the file called `nickeldbus` in the `.adds` folder.
 After this, restart your Kobo.

-Note: The downloaded ebooks in the folder `.add/kobo-rclone-menu` will not be deleted: after connecting the device to a computer, you should move the files from the `Library` subfolder in order not to lose your content, and delete the whole kobo-rclone-menu directory manually.
+Note: The downloaded ebooks in the folder `.add/kobo-rclone-menu` will not be deleted: after connecting the device to a computer, you should move the files from the `Library` subfolder in order not to lose your content, and delete the whole `kobo-rclone-menu` folder manually.

 ## Installation from source code